alottabits/boardfarm-bdd/docs/Rationale for PrplOS Containerized Upgrade Process.md

 The containerized testbed is designed to **validate** UC-12345 firmware upgrade behavior, not to simulate a production environment.
 The testbed must allow:

-- **CPE**: To perform its normal upgrade activities (TR-069 processing, firmware validation, installation)
+- **CPE**: To perform its normal upgrade activities (TR-069 processing, firmware validation, config backup creation)
 - **ACS**: To perform its normal management activities (issuing Download RPCs, receiving status updates)
 - **File Server**: To serve firmware images via standard protocols (TFTP/HTTP)

-### **The Containerization Gap:**

-Containerization creates one fundamental gap: **no FLASH memory**.
-In a real CPE, firmware is written to dedicated FLASH partitions.
-In a container, we must bridge this gap with minimal intervention.

 ### **Minimal Intervention Principle:**

-We intervene **only** where containerization prevents normal operation:
+We intervene **only** where containerization prevents normal operation.
+Containerization creates two fundamental gaps:
-- ✅ **Intercept FLASH writes**: Redirect to container filesystem operations
-- ✅ **Handle URL downloads**: Convert TR-069 URLs to local file paths
-- ❌ **Do NOT build self-healing mechanisms**: That's what we're validating, not simulating
-- ❌ **Do NOT modify TR-069 behavior**: PrplOS handles this natively
-- ❌ **Do NOT change validation logic**: PrplOS handles this natively

-The goal is to enable validation of UC-12345's Main Success Scenario and Extensions, ensuring that PrplOS's native upgrade process works correctly in a containerized test environment.
+1. **No FLASH memory**: In a real CPE, firmware is written to dedicated FLASH partitions.
+In a container, we store the firmware image and extract/apply it at boot time.
+2. **`/tmp` cleared on restart**: PrplOS creates config backup in `/tmp/sysupgrade.tgz`, but `/tmp` is cleared on container restart.
+We preserve it to `/boot/sysupgrade.tgz` and restore it before PrplOS boot continues.

+**What PrplOS Does Natively** (we do NOT modify):

+- ✅ TR-069 processing (receives Download RPC, downloads firmware, reports status)
+- ✅ Firmware validation (signature, device compatibility, partition structure)
+- ✅ Configuration backup creation (`/tmp/sysupgrade.tgz` with user settings and accounts)
+- ✅ Configuration restoration (during boot from `/sysupgrade.tgz`)

+**What We Do** (bridging containerization gaps):

+- ✅ Store firmware image to persistent location (`/firmware/pending/`) instead of writing to FLASH
+- ✅ Preserve config backup (`/tmp/sysupgrade.tgz` → `/boot/sysupgrade.tgz`) before reboot
+- ✅ Extract rootfs using `unsquashfs` directly (no loop devices) and apply at boot time
+- ✅ Restore config backup to where PrplOS expects it (`/sysupgrade.tgz`)

+**Key Point**: We do **NOT** perform firmware installation in the PrplOS sense (writing to FLASH).
+Instead, we bridge the containerization gap by storing the firmware image and extracting/applying it at boot time.
+PrplOS still handles all validation, config backup creation, and config restoration natively.

 ## The "Wrapper + Hook" Minimal Intervention Strategy